How to Sync Two Office 365 or Exchange Calendars?

 That's it!
 Well, almost.
 The last thing, of course, is to test your connection and start the sync itself.

-In order to do that, go back to the sync page and click the 'Run' button near your account.
+In order to do that just click the 'Trigger sync' button.
 This schedules a sync job that you'll see in the logs section at the bottom of the page.

 Note that this doesn't sync any data yet.
-The first sync is just used to test the connection - after a couple of moments, you should see a green 'Finished' in the status column.
+The first sync is just used to test the connection - after a couple of moments you should see a blue 'Initialized' in the status column.

 Now you can test the sync itself.
-Go ahead and create a test meeting in one of the Office 365 calendars, and click 'Run' once again.
-You should see the meeting synced in the other calendar you specified.
+Go ahead and create a test meeting in one of the Office 365 calendars, and click 'Trigger sync' once again.
+You should see the meeting synced on the other calendar you specified.
 Great!
 (If you want to sync already existing data, check out the migration section below.)

 The last step is to start the continuous sync, to make sure your meetings are always in sync.
 You can configure three basic things:

-- How often the sync is triggered (update interval)
+- How often the sync is triggered (Sync period)

 - The direction of the sync (two-way or one-way)

-- Whether delete events should be synced as well
+- Whether meeting deletes should be synced as well

 In case anything went wrong and you're not sure what, feel free to contact us.